hokacci/aws-lambda-cpp-template/README.md

 ## Edit the source code

-Edit the code in `src/` and reflect the file addition/deletion in `CMakeListst.txt`.
+Edit the code in `src/` and reflect the file addition/deletion in `CMakeLists.txt`.
 It is your choice whether to use glob or not.

 ## Add libraries

-Edit `docker/Dockerfile` to install libraries to the build environment, and edit `CMakeListst.txt` to use them.
+Edit `docker/Dockerfile` to install libraries to the build environment, and edit `CMakeLists.txt` to use them.

 Do not forget run `make setup` again when you edit Dockerfile.